 National League for Nursing Pre-Admission Exam (PAX)

 The PAX exam is one of the most commonly used nursing school entrance exams.
-The test is intended for RNs and LPNs who wish to pursue a certificate, associate degree, or bachelor’s degree in nursing.
-Various companies, such as Mometrix, offer free practice questions and study guides for students preparing to take this nursing school test.
+It is intended for RNs and LPNs pursuing a certificate, associate degree, or bachelor's degree in nursing.

-Candidates register for and take the PAX through the schools they apply to.
+You can register for and take the PAX through the schools you apply to.
 Exam fees typically cost $60-$100.

 Nursing Entrance Test (NET)

 The NET is another common nursing school test for LPN and RN programs.
-Comprising six parts, this 155-minute exam evaluates candidates’ understanding of mathematics, reading speed, social decision-making, learning styles, test-taking skills, and ability to deal with stressful situations.
+Split into six parts, test takers have 155 minutes to complete this exam.
+Similar to the PAX, this test evaluates mathematics and reading speed skills.
+It also assesses learning styles, social decision-making, and the ability to deal with stressful situations.

-Many students spend extra time studying for the mathematics portion of the test, which includes concepts typically addressed in high school math courses.
+The math portion of the test includes concepts often taught in high school math courses.
+Students usually spend extra time studying for this part of the exam.
 The other five sections cover a broader range of non-nursing topics.
-Your performance in these sections depends upon your general academic skills, attention to detail, critical thinking, and reading comprehension.
-Many prospective nursing students prepare for the exam by following a study guide with practice test questions.
+Your performance in these sections depends on your general academic skills, attention to detail, critical thinking, and reading comprehension.
+You can prepare for the exam by following a study guide with practice test questions.

-Students must earn a score of 65 and 55 on the math and reading sections, respectively, to be competitive nursing school applicants.
-Schools evaluate students’ scores on the remaining four parts based on their internal standards for a passing score.
+Earning a score of 65 and 55 on the math and reading sections, respectively, will make you a competitive nursing school applicant.
+Schools evaluate scores on the remaining four parts based on their internal standards for a passing score.
 The cost of the NET nursing entrance exam varies by school.